 - Feel your forearms rotate less at impact to keep the face open

 - Double check that you aren’t just aiming left at address.
-It can be difficult to check at times.
+It can be difficult to know unless you put an alignment rod down after you setup.

 - Set up to shots without thinking and then drop an alignment stick along your footline to see where you are ACTUALLY aiming.